This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

-How to Dog Proof a Fence: 9 Ideas and DIY Tips for Preventing Digging, Jumping and Climbing!
+How to Dog Proof a Fence: 9 Ways to Prevent Escapes!

-To help keep your pet safe, this article contains nine ideas for dog proofing a fence.
-But before we get to the tips, it’s important to understand how your dog might escape.
+To help keep your pet safe, here are nine methods for dog-proofing a fence, along with tips from IMDT dog trainer Rebecca Morello.
+But before we get to the tips, it’s important to understand how your dog might escape and why they might try to do so.

 The (Many) Ways a Dog Can Escape a Fence